-- 1. From the LoadRunner Enterprise navigation toolbar, click and select Test Management (under Testing). - 2.
+- In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Test Management (under Testing). - 2.
 Select the test you created above, and click the Edit Test button on the toolbar.
 The Performance Test Designer opens.